miurahr/py7zr/README.rst

 - A feature handling symbolic link is basically compatible with 'p7zip' implementation, but not work with original 7-zip because the original does not implement the feature.

-- Decription of filename encrypted archive is supported.
+- Decryption of filename encrypted archive is supported.

-- CAUTION: Specifying an unsuppoted algorithm combination may produce a broken archive for compression.
+- CAUTION: Specifying an unsupported algorithm combination may produce a broken archive.

 - Delta and BCJ filters are only supported with LZMA2 compression algorithm, because of python's lzma module limitation. see `lzma module document`_ at python documentation.